Tucker Carlson: The Bow-Tied Bard of Populism

 Indeed, throughout the 2016 election cycle Carlson routinely deployed his anonymous neighbors as a device in his political punditry—pointing to them as emblems of the educated elite’s insular thinking.
 He scoffed at their affection for Marco Rubio in the primaries, and he ridiculed their self-righteous reactions to the Republican nominee in the general.
 “On my street,” he wrote in Politico Magazine, “there’s never been anyone as unpopular as Trump.”

-This shtick worked brilliantly for Carlson, catapulting him from a weekend hosting gig to the coveted 9:00 p.m. slot in Fox’s primetime lineup.
-He now regularly pulls in more than three million viewers a night—a marked improvement on the program he replaced—and he counts the commander-in-chief among his loyal fans.
+This shtick worked brilliantly for Carlson, catapulting him from a weekend hosting gig to the coveted 9 p.m. slot in Fox’s primetime lineup.
+He now regularly pulls in more than 3 million viewers a night—a marked improvement on the program he replaced—and he counts the commander in chief among his loyal fans.
 Just this past weekend, President Trump set off a minor international firestorm when he suggested Sweden was experiencing an immigrant-fueled spike in crime—a (dubious) claim he picked up by watching Tucker Carlson Tonight.

 In an era when TV talking heads are more influential than ever, Carlson has suddenly—and rather improbably—emerged as one of the most powerful people in media.
 The question now is what he wants to do with that perch.